Miami Norland Senior High School

 Miami Norland Senior High School is a public high school in the Norland neighborhood of Miami Gardens, Florida.
 It opened in 1958 and was segregated, serving only white students until 1962.
 Its student body is approximately 95 percent African American.
 Its teams have been very successful, winning state championships in various sports.
+The school is 1 of 139 schools in Miami-Dade County Public Schools.

 History

 Miami Norland Senior High School opened its doors to students in 1958 as an all-white school, accepting fifty students between grades seven through twelve.
 Nearby Miami Palmetto Senior High School was established at the same time and is considered a sister school.
 Miami Norland had a cost of $1,699,000.
 The expected enrollment was 2,250.
 Once Norland Junior High School opened across the street, grades 7-9 moved there.
 Miami Norland continued to have three grade levels (10th, 11th and 12th) until 1985, when grade 9 was added.

 The first principal of Miami Norland, Foster Hunter, guided the school from its inception into the mid-1970s.
 For more than a decade, it was an all-white school; this changed in 1969, when all schools in Dade County were court-ordered to desegregate.

 The original buildings of Miami Norland were demolished during the summer of 2016, after a new, more modern facility was built to replace the old facility.
 Prior to the teardown, the school hosted a walk-through for alumni to take a last look at the old building.
 The new building opened for classes on August 22, 2016, at the beginning of the 2016–17 school year.
 This new building was the last new facility for the northern Miami-Dade County high schools.

 The school now offers an Academy of Fine Arts, Hospitality and Tourism and Teaching magnet programs.

 Prior to the opening of North Miami Beach High School and Dr. Michael Krop High School, students from North Miami Beach were assigned to North Miami High School and Miami Norland High School.

 It was in the Norland census-designated place, in an unincorporated area until Miami Gardens incorporated as a city on May 13, 2003.

 Students are required to wear school uniform shirts in maroon, white or gray.
 They may wear solid maroon, gray, khaki, or black pants or shorts.